maoweinilsson/PDC-software-web/software/python/beskow/2.7/using.rst

  module load anaconda/py27/4.3

  # if you need the custom conda environment:
- source activate custom
+ #source activate custom
+ # use the default environment
+ source activate_python

  # execute the program
  aprun -n 1 python some_script.py

  # to deactivate the Anaconda environment
- source deactivate
+ source deactivate_python